alexha11/REPS/README.md

 ![Screen Shot 2023-05-14 at 11 22 24 PM](https://github.com/Pois0nous/REPS/assets/113895096/4b73410b-7232-4114-9b2d-4e8cbfa6b34e)

 - The system is capable of providing a view of the power plant's energy generation and storage capacity.
-It's also possible to filter the data on an hourly, daily, weekly and monthly basis and sort the data where possible, and allow a user to search for required data stored in the system.
+It's also possible to filter the data on an hourly, daily, weekly, and monthly basis and sort the data where possible, and allow a user to search for required data stored in the system.

 ![Screen Shot 2023-05-17 at 11 49 51 AM](https://github.com/alexha11/REPS/assets/113895096/e2ef9598-ea97-464f-8ed9-e20675c47ab4)

-- The system is able to analyse the data collected from renewable sources.
-It's also possible to filter the data on an hourly, daily, weekly and monthly basis and allow a user to search for required data stored in the system.
+- The system is able to analyze the data collected from renewable sources.
+It's also possible to filter the data on an hourly, daily, weekly, and monthly basis and allow a user to search for required data stored in the system.
 Data Analysis includes:
   - Mean
   - Median